 High costs to healthcare providers are a simple case of supply and demand.
-On the distribution side, opportunist drug wholesalers buy up shortage product to make, in some cases, over 1000% margins.
+On the distribution side, opportunist drug wholesalers buy up products in shortage to make, in some cases, over 1000% margins.
 The business model sparked a congressional investigation (read here: https://goo.gl/G5irpt) of some of the biggest violators only six years ago.
-On the manufacturing side, drug manufacturers predictably raise cost when they have no competition.
+On the manufacturing side, drug manufacturers predictably raise costs when they have no competition.

 A Better Solution

 Every drug manufacturer performs at least one of 3 components of manufacturing: